opendott-smartcities/II/D14_open-technology-workbooks/README.md

 I was also invited to present my research to lab404, a centre of digital media, networks and space based in the University of Bahia, Brazil.

-Finallly, I ran a seminar to 3rd year students of Design for Industry at Northumbria.
+Finally, I ran a seminar to 3rd year students of Design for Industry at Northumbria.
 My topic was "Open Design Contexts", which brought the opportunity to put in perspective my current explorations as a PhD researcher as well as my past experience in open and commons-based projects.